ttx89-dev/Universal-Equity-Blockchain/README.md

 ## Overview

-aequchain is a groundbreaking implementation of a **Universal Equidistributed Blockchain (UEB)** that enables multiple nations, multiple business networks, and their own currencies to coexist on a single blockchain while maintaining **100% financial equality** for every member.
+aequchain is a "break"through implementation of a **Universal Equidistributed Blockchain (UEB)** that enables multiple nations, multiple business networks, and their own currencies to coexist on a single blockchain while maintaining **100% financial equality** for every member.
 It represents a new paradigm in economic systems where monetary transactions become needless within the network.

 ## 🌍 Revolutionary Capabilities